Home » About BPL » Our Story » Central Library Renovations Phase 2

 Project Background

-Bellingham Public Library’s largest facility, the Central Library, was constructed in 1950 to serve Bellingham’s population of 35,000 people.
+Bellingham Public Library’s largest facility, the Central Library, was opened in 1951 to serve Bellingham’s population of 34,000 people.
 It was remodeled in 1985 for a population of 47,000 people, with an expected 25-year life span (ending in 2008).
-Forty years later, the same building is now serving a population of nearly 100,000 people and receives more than 500,000 visits per year.
+Forty years later, the same building is now serving a population of nearly 100,000 people and receives nearly 500,000 visits per year.
 Phase I of the current remodel was completed in 2021.

 “For over twenty years, our community has debated the need for an updated facility that reflects the high value Bellingham residents place on education, stories, access, and opportunity.
 Now, at last, we are on a path to renovate our mid-Century building for a new generation,” explains Bellingham Public Library Director Rebecca Judd.